Small Business Marketing Report

 “Key obstacles are a lack of time and limited marketing expertise, both of which cause many SMBs to put marketing on the back burner.
 They recognize the need to amplify their voice and attract new customers, but many are uncertain about which channels to leverage, what content resonates, and how to create a strategy that achieves their goals.”

-Do They Really Have a Strategy?
+Do They Really Have a Marketing Strategy?

 Strangely, 84% report feeling fairly confident about their current marketing strategy.
 So, we might have some self-deception going on, as they grapple with a weak market, high costs and tough competition.
 The chart below shows they’re not experts in marketing.
 They intend to spend 5% to 20% more on marketing, and 44% report spending more time on marketing while only 39% say their budget is increasing.